-To achieve accreditation for a programme, Universities will need to provide robust evidence in support of their application, which will be judged by peer review against the standard metrics listed below.
+To achieve Accreditation for a programme, Universities will need to provide robust evidence in support of their application, which will be judged by peer review against the standard metrics listed below.
 The evidence should show how the intended learning outcomes are being achieved through appropriate assessment strategies.

-- 1. A graduating level capstone experience which includes analysis, synthesis and critical evaluation, resulting in a defined output - i.
-The capstone experience will integrate and develop the skills and knowledge gained in earlier years; bring reflection and focus to the whole of the degree experience; and provide students with the opportunity to demonstrate and apply the understanding and skills that they have developed - ii.
-The capstone experience will be: - a.
-An extended piece of enquiry-based work, relevant to the degree, with a justified approach that effectively communicates its outcomes - b.
-Underpinned by a range of relevant sources, and will show recognition of health and safety, environmental and ethical considerations - c.
-Contextualised, and show recognition of the provisional nature of knowledge, building to an appropriate conclusion - d.
-Based on the processes of critical thinking, synthesis, reflection and evaluation - 2.
-Demonstration of the acquisition of technical skills and familiarity with the practical environment - i.
+1. An integrative experience which includes analysis, synthesis and critical evaluation

+- i.
+The integrative experience will bring together and develop the skills and knowledge gained in earlier years; bring reflection and focus to the whole of the degree experience; and provide students with the opportunity to demonstrate and apply the understanding and skills that they have developed.
+It can be thought of as providing the student with a sense of being a professional scientist, or of "graduateness".
+The learning hours or credits are not specified in the criteria.
+The integrative experience does not need to be provided in a single module or unit. - ii.
+The integrative experience will be: - a.
+Underpinned by a range of relevant sources, and will show recognition of health and safety, environmental and ethical considerations - b.
+Based on the processes of critical thinking, synthesis, reflection and evaluation

+2. Demonstration of the acquisition of technical skills and familiarity with the practical environment

+- i.
 Students learn in a hands-on, practical environment, and are trained in the technical skills appropriate to their main subject interest - ii.
 Skill acquisition is demonstrably a progressive process - iii.
 There is a list of the core, assessed, technical skills used in the laboratory, field or other setting which form the foundation for the degree(s) - iv.
 There is evidence of competency in the core technical skills for all students on the programme - v.
 Training in research study design and the principles of data management, such as Good Laboratory Practice - vi.
 Students will appreciate the concept of 'Big Data' and its importance in understanding the living world